Percona-Lab/grafana_mongodb_dashboards/README.md

 3. Install [prometheus_mongodb_exporter](https://github.com/Percona-Lab/prometheus_mongodb_exporter) on all nodes that run MongoDB. **Link TBD**
 4. Install [node_exporter](https://github.com/prometheus/node_exporter) on all nodes that run the prometheus_mongodb_exporter
 5. For each instance to monitor, add 'targets' and 'labels' to the prometheus.yml file as described in '*Prometheus Configuration*' section above.
-6. Reload Prometheus configuration file (or restart Prometheus). **Link TBD**
+6. Reload Prometheus configuration file ("kill -HUP <prometheus pid>") or restart Prometheus.
-7. Import the Grafana template .json files from this project into Grafana's UI. **Steps TBD**
+7. Import the Grafana template .json files from this project into Grafana's UI.
+Link: [Import/Export Templates (Grafana Docs)](http://docs.grafana.org/reference/export_import/)

 ### Todos
  - Write Tests